evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part3/Beginner-Tutorial-Rules.md

 - Rolls are made with a twenty-sided die (`1d20`), usually adding a suitable Ability bonus to the roll.
 - If you roll _with advantage_, you roll `2d20` and pick the
 _highest_ value, If you roll _with disadvantage_, you roll `2d20` and pick the _lowest_.
 - Rolling a natural `1` is a _critical failure_.
 A natural `20` is a _critical success_.
+Rolling such
+in combat means your weapon or armor loses quality, which will eventually destroy it.
 - A _saving throw_ (trying to succeed against the environment) means making a roll to beat `15` (always).
-So if you are lifting a heavy stone and have a strength of `+2`, you'd roll `1d20 + 2` and hope the result is higher than `15`.
+So if you are lifting a heavy stone and have `STR +2`, you'd roll `1d20 + 2` and hope the result is higher than `15`.
 - An _opposed saving throw_ means beating the enemy's suitable Ability 'defense', which is always their `Ability bonus + 10`.
-So if you have STR `+1` and are arm wrestling someone with STR `+2`, you roll `1d20 + 1` and hope to roll higher than `2 + 10 = 12`.
+So if you have `STR +1` and are arm wrestling someone with `STR +2`, you roll `1d20 + 1` and hope to roll higher than `2 + 10 = 12`.
-- A special bonus is _Armor_, which is given by equipment.
-Melee attacks test STR versus the _Armor_ defense value while ranged attacks uses WIS vs Armor.
+- A special bonus is `Armor`, `+1` is unarmored, additional armor is given by equipment.
+Melee attacks test `STR` versus the `Armor` defense value while ranged attacks uses `WIS` vs `Armor`.
-- _Knave_ have no skills or classes.
+- _Knave_ has no skills or classes.
 Everyone can use all items and using magic means having a special 'rune stone' in your hands; one spell per stone and day.
-- A character has CON + 10 carry 'slots'.
+- A character has `CON + 10` carry 'slots'.
 Most normal items uses one slot, armor and large weapons uses two or three.
-- Healing is random, usually `1d8` health healed roll after food and sleep.
+- Healing is random, `1d8 + CON` health healed after food and sleep.
+- Monster difficulty is listed by hy many 1d8 HP they have; this is called their "hit die" or HD.
+If needing to test Abilities, monsters have HD bonus in every Ability.
 - Monsters have a _morale rating_.
-When things go bad, they have a chance to panic and flee if rolling `2d6` gives a value over their morale rating.
+When things go bad, they have a chance to panic and flee if rolling `2d6` over their morale rating.
 - All Characters in _Knave_ are mostly randomly generated.
-Normally HP is `1d8`, but we will start HP at max value.
-We will also give everyone an even Ability bonus distribution to avoid people re-rolling their characters over and over until happy.
+HP is `<level>d8` but we give every new character max HP to start.
-- _Knave_ also have some random tables, such as for starting equipment and to see if dying when hitting 0.
+- _Knave_ also have random tables, such as for starting equipment and to see if dying when hitting 0.
 Death, if it happens, is permanent.